-We evaluated the design effectiveness, implementation and tested the operating effectiveness of key controls over premiums received and claims paid, and reviewed key reconciliations supporting the data used in the valuation process.
+We evaluated the design effectiveness and tested the operating effectiveness of certain controls over premiums received and claims paid.

 We were assisted by our PwC actuarial experts to understand and evaluate the Company's methodology and the assumptions established for the premium payback liability.
-Our audit procedures included the following:
+Our procedures included:

-- Evaluating whether the Company's actuarial methodology is consistent with accepted industry practice and prior periods, and whether changes in the methodology were appropriate. - Assessing and challenging the appropriateness of key assumptions, including the discount rates, lapse rates, and risk margin, by comparing them with our expectation based on the Company's historical experience, current observable trends, market data and industry knowledge. - Reconciling a sample of policyholder data used in the calculation of the valuation to the policyholder system.
+- evaluating whether the Company's actuarial methodology is consistent with accepted industry practice and prior periods; assessing and challenging the appropriateness of key assumptions, including the discount rates, lapse rates, and risk margin, by comparing them with our expectation based on the Company's historical experience, current observable trends, market data and industry knowledge; and - reconciling a sample of policyholder data used in the calculation of the valuation to the policyholder system, including the historical premiums and claims data.